-While bloodhounds often take the cake for hunters when it comes to picking up trails, the Black and Tan Coonhound is another breed which is famous for its nose and has the long ears characteristic of hound breeds without quite as droopy of a face to go with it.
+While bloodhounds often take the “cake” for hunters when it comes to picking up trails, the Black and Tan Coonhound is another breed which is famous for its nose and has the long ears characteristic of hound breeds without droopy of a face to go with it.

-If you can get over their independent streak, you’ll also find they make a great family dog.
+If you can get over their independent streak, you’ll also find that they are a great family dog.
 They’re quite friendly and get along with nearly anything and anyone who crosses their path.
-Some hunters like them simply for that fact, they get along with the family and serve their purpose in the field extremely well.
+Some hunters like them simply for that fact, they get along with the family and serve their purpose in the field exceptionally well.

 7) Pembroke Welsh Corgi

 Not all long ears are droopy, as you can see from the Pembroke Welsh Corgi.
-While they’re quite small dogs, they certainly don’t seem to be aware of it and historically they’ve been used as cattle dogs.
+While they’re quite small dogs, they don’t seem to be aware of it, and historically they’ve been used as cattle dogs.

-They’re steady dogs, and quite dependable in their own way.
+They’re steady dogs, and quite faithful in their way.
 They’re also one of the cutest dogs around, making them a standout in the world of small dogs where many have behavioral problems of various degrees.

-They’re athletic, but prone to obesity if they don’t receive enough exercise so it’s a good idea to get a regular walking schedule going for them.
-While a morbidly obese corgi is cute, it’s also unhealthy for the dog and you’re sure to want yours around for as long as possible.
+They’re athletic, but prone to obesity if they don’t exercise, so it’s a good idea to get a regular walking schedule for them.
+While a morbidly obese corgi is cute, it’s also unhealthy for the dog.

 The only real issue they have is their herding instincts.
-They can be pushy when it comes to keeping their herd(ie: you and the other animals in the house) together, but the habit can be broken pretty easily.
+They can be pushy when it comes to keeping their herd(i.e., you and the other animals in the house) together, but this habit can be broken pretty easily.

-If you’re looking for the complete dog package for almost anywhere, a Pembroke Welsh Corgi is just what you’re looking for.
+If you’re looking for the “complete dog package” a Pembroke Welsh Corgi is just what you’re looking for.

-Despite their small stature and the usual nature of toy dogs, papillons are generally quite intelligent and they make great pets with one caveat: they aren’t a lap dog.
-It’s best to think of them as a small herding dog, they’re high-energy, inquisitive, and intelligent so they’ll definitely need some work.
+Despite their small stature and the universal nature of toy dogs, Papillons are generally quite intelligent, and they make great pets with one caveat: they aren’t a lap dog.
+It’s best to think of them as a small herding dog; they’re high-energy, inquisitive, and intelligent so they’ll need some work.

 9) Cocker Spaniel

 They’re amusing dogs with a surprising amount of integrity.
-Probably not the type of dog someone with high tastes and want a dignified companion will go for, but if you don’t mind general “doggy” behavior then they’ll be absolutely perfect for your home.
+Probably not the type of dog someone with high tastes and a need for a dignified companion will go for, but if you don’t mind general “doggy” behavior then they’ll be perfect for your home.

-They’re extremely intelligent, so it’s not a good idea to let a Spaniel run roughshod over your authority as this will lead to a lot of behavioral problems you won’t want to deal with but if you can handle a dog well there're no particular problems in their training you’ll be likely to come across.
+They’re extremely intelligent, so it’s not a good idea to let a Spaniel run roughshod over your authority as this will lead to a lot of behavioral problems.

-Really a Cocker Spaniel is that fabled, “dog lover’s dog.”
-If you enjoy canines in general, you really can’t go wrong with one, and the floppy, elongated ears are just an extra bonus on top of their great personalities.
+A Cocker Spaniel is that impressive, “dog lover’s dog.”
+If you enjoy canines in general, you really can’t go wrong with one, and the floppy, elongated ears are just a bonus on top of their great personalities.

 Did we miss your favorite long eared dog?
 Share it with us in the comments below!